conmas/site/_pages/resume.md

 Freelance copywriting, design, and sales consulting.
 Took on projects during the pandemic.

-- [WolfCo](https://wolfco.us) branding, brand voice & style guide, presentation theme, and website (2020).
+- [WolfCo](https://wolfco.us) branding, brand voice & style guide, presentation theme, and website content (2020).
 - More projects to be added soon.

 ## Emerging Marketing